 Looking for top Liverpool attractions?
 You’ve come to the right place!
-There’s so many great things to do in Liverpool, from the free museums of the Albert Dock to the Beatles Experience, you’ll need our handy list to get started...
+There’s so many great things to do in Liverpool, from the free museums of the Albert Dock to the Beatles Experience and everything in between, you’ll need our handy list to get started...

 Witness the work of some of the most famous names in art right here on the Albert Dock - all for free.
 Its changing displays come from the Tate Collection of British art, from 1500 to the present day, plus cutting-edge contemporary pieces from around the world.
 Make sure you stop for a coffee in the colourful cafe too, it was designed by pop artist Sir Peter Blake.